WebDevStudios/CLI-Cheat-Sheet/basic-commands.md

 Working with files
 ---
-`touch name-of-file.txt` - This creates a blank file named and located in the first argument.
-To create file in a sub directory, `touch sub-dir/name-of-file.txt`.
+`touch <filename>` - This creates a blank file named and located in the first argument.
+To create file in a sub directory, `touch <sub-dir>/<filename>`.

-`rm name-of-file.txt` - Remove the specified file.
+`rm <filename>` - Remove the specified file.
 Two commonly use options are the, `-r` option which allows you to remove folders, and the `-f` option which forces the remove command to remove files that it would normally ask to confirm deletion.
 Be carefull!
 The `rm` command skips the trash can so you can't recover files removed this way.

-`mv name-of-file.txt sub-dir/name-of-file.txt` - Moves a file to a new location, so in our case, moves the `name-of-file.txt` file to the `sub-dir` sub directory.
+`mv <filename> <sub-dir>/<filename>` - Moves a file to a new location, so in our case, moves the `<filename>` file to the `<sub-dir>` sub directory.
 The first argument is the actual path/name of the file to be moved, and the second argument is the desired destination path/name.
-This also works to rename a file: `mv name-of-file.txt new-name-of-file.txt`.
+This also works to rename a file: `mv <filename> <new-filename>`.

-`mkdir new-folder` - Makes a directory (folder) in the specified path/name.
-In our case, make a new folder called `new-folder` in the current directory.
-To make a new folder in a sub-folder, the same rules apply: `mkdir sub-dir/new-folder`.
+`mkdir <new-folder>` - Makes a directory (folder) in the specified path/name.
+To make a new folder in a sub-folder, the same rules apply: `mkdir <sub-dir>/<new-folder>`.

-`cat name-of-file.txt` - Display contents of a file in the command line.
+`cat <filename>` - Display contents of a file in the command line.

 Who are you?
 ---

+`su <username>` - Switch Username.
-You can switch users in the command line.
-Say you need to get a file in Sally's home directory but you're logged in aa `osx-user`.
+> You can switch users in the command line.
+Say you need to get a file in Sally's home directory but you're logged in as `osx-user`.
 You can switch users with `su sally`, you'll have to know her password, of course.
 You can `su` to temporarily take on the identity of another user.
 Sometimes all that user switching gets confusing, in case you forget you can always find out who you are by typing `whoami`.
 If you used `su` to switch into another user's account, you can use `exit` to switch back to your original account.

 More Resources
 ---